2023 FIFA Women's World Cup

 The 2023 FIFA Women's World Cup was the ninth edition of the FIFA Women's World Cup, the quadrennial international women's football championship contested by women's national teams and organised by FIFA.
 The tournament, which took place from 20 July to 20 August 2023, was jointly hosted by Australia and New Zealand.
-It was the first FIFA Women's World Cup with more than one host nation, as well as the first World Cup to be held across multiple confederations, as Australia is in the Asian confederation, while New Zealand is in the Oceanian confederation.
+It was the first FIFA Women's World Cup with more than one host nation, as well as the first World Cup to be held across multiple confederations, as Australia is a member of the Asian Football Confederation, while New Zealand is a member of the Oceania Football Confederation.
 It was also the first Women's World Cup to be held in the Southern Hemisphere.

-This tournament was the first to feature an expanded format of 32 teams from the previous 24, replicating the format used for the men's World Cup from 1998 to 2022.
+This tournament was the first to feature an expanded format of 32 teams, from the previous 24.
 The opening match was won by co-host New Zealand, beating Norway at Eden Park in Auckland on 20 July 2023 and achieving their first Women's World Cup victory.

-Spain were crowned champions after defeating reigning European champions England 1–0 in the final.
-It was the first time a European nation had won the Women's World Cup since 2007 and Spain's first title, although their victory was marred by the Rubiales affair.
+Spain was crowned champions after defeating reigning European champions England 1–0 in the final.
+It was the first time a European nation had won the Women's World Cup since 2007, although their victory was marred by the Rubiales affair.
 Spain became the second nation to win both the women's and men's World Cup since Germany in the 2003 edition.
 In addition, they became the first nation to concurrently hold the FIFA women's U-17, U-20, and senior World Cups.
-Sweden would claim their fourth bronze medal at the Women's World Cup while co-host Australia achieved their best placing yet, finishing fourth.
+Sweden would claim their fourth third place finish at the Women's World Cup while co-host Australia achieved their best placing yet, finishing fourth.
 Japanese player Hinata Miyazawa won the Golden Boot scoring five goals throughout the tournament.
 Spanish player Aitana Bonmatí was voted the tournament's best player, winning the Golden Ball, whilst Bonmatí's teammate Salma Paralluelo was awarded the Young Player Award.
 England goalkeeper Mary Earps won the Golden Glove, awarded to the best-performing goalkeeper of the tournament.